Trash Free Park

 Great Falls Park is not located on any public transportation routes.
 There is no access to public transportation from the park by foot or bicycle.

-The closest Metro stations to the park are Dunn Loring and West Falls Church, on the Orange Line.
-Both stations are located seven to ten miles away from the park.
-Once it opens in late fall 2013, the new McLean station on the Silver Line will be the closest station to the park.
+The closest Metro stations to the park are Spring Hill and Greensboro, on the Silver Line.
+Both stations are located about 5 miles away from the park.
 To get to the park from any of these Metro stations, it will be necessary to take a cab.
 Visit Metro's website for more details.

 The park is close to two major airports.
 Dulles International is sixteen miles from the park.
 Reagan International, which does have Metro access, is located twenty miles from the park.
 Cab service is available from both locations.